 While it looks like butter and is made from oil, ghee is called paleo since the finished product does not contain milk solids.
 So while paleo diet followers can’t consume dairy products, they’re allowed to have ghee.
-Understandably, this creates a lot of uncertainty for someone who can’t get milk or practices a vegan diet, which begs the question, ghee or vegan?
+Understandably, this creates a lot of uncertainty for someone who can’t get milk or practices a vegan diet, which begs the question, ghee or vegan substitute for butter?

 Ghee has much less water than butter and zeroes protein, starch, sugar, or calcium.
-Butter has a marginally higher degree of all these things—though, basically, they’re relatively similar.
+Butter has a marginally higher degree of all these things—though, they’re relatively similar.

 Is ghee considered vegan?

-The short answer is, ghee is not known to be vegan.
-The ghee is a kind of clarified butter produced by simmering butter until it is divided into liquid and concrete types.
+The short answer is, that ghee is not known to be vegan.
+Ghee is a kind of clarified butter produced by simmering butter until it is divided into liquid and concrete types.
 Since the milk solids have been skimmed from the surface and the water has been made to evaporate, you’re left with the ghee.
 Although it is up to you what you like better, ghee or vegan butter?

 Why do we need vegan options?